top of page

 “If someone had told me at 10 years old that 24 years later we’d have an art gallery in the United States, I would not have believed them,” Saranda says.
 “It was almost impossible for us to leave Kosovo, and to move to the United States was only a dream.”

-Perhaps the expression of the Kalaveshi Arts vision can be reprised in a four-word phrase — from war-torn to reborn. +
+Perhaps the expression of the Kalaveshi Arts vision can be reprised in a five-word phrase — from war-torn to art reborn. +

 Today editor-in-chief Bruce Deckert is an award-winning journalist who believes we all merit awards daily when we leverage our God-given gifts for good